-Appendix D: Dimensionless Vertical Coordinates
+Appendix D: Parametric Vertical Coordinates

-The definitions given here allow an application to compute dimensional coordinate values from the dimensionless ones and associated variables.
+The definitions given here allow an application to compute dimensional coordinate values from the parametric vertical coordinate values (usually dimensionless) and associated variables.
 The formulas are expressed for a gridpoint (n,k,j,i) where i and j are the horizontal indices, k is the vertical index and n is the time index.
 A coordinate variable is associated with its definition by the value of the standard_name attribute.
 The terms in the definition are associated with file variables by the formula_terms attribute.
-The formula_terms attribute takes a string value, the string being comprised of blank-separated elements of the form "term: variable", where term is a keyword that represents one of the terms in the definition, and variable is the name of the variable in a netCDF file that contains the values for that term.
+The formula_terms attribute takes a string value, the string being comprised of blank-separated elements of the form "term: variable", where term is a case-insensitive keyword that represents one of the terms in the definition, and variable is the name of the variable in a netCDF file that contains the values for that term.
 The order of elements is not significant.